NEET Exam > NEET Notes > Biology Class 11 > Chapter Notes: Breathing and Exchange of Gases

 Respiration

-Respiration is a broader biochemical process that occurs within cells, involving the breakdown of organic molecules (such as glucose) to release energy.
+Respiration is a broader biochemical process occurring within cells, involving the breakdown of organic molecules (such as glucose) to release energy.
 This process requires oxygen and produces carbon dioxide as a byproduct.
 While breathing facilitates the exchange of gases necessary for respiration, respiration itself occurs at the cellular level and is essential for the production of adenosine triphosphate (ATP), the energy currency of cells.

 Some Examples of Respiratory Organs